insin/newforms/docs/forms_api.rst

          :js:func:`BaseForm#addError` and passing ``null`` instead of a field name.
 Will be an empty error list object if there are none.

+   .. js:function:: BaseForm#setErrors(errors)

+      This method's intended use is replacing a Form's errors with those received from another source, such as an API call which performs additional validation.

+      :param ErrorObject errors:

    **Changes:** methods for working with changed data.

    .. js:function:: BaseForm#changedData()